ItsHerbie/ItsHerbie/README.md

 #### As a passionate Security Operations Analyst with a solid foundation in IT infrastructure and cybersecurity, I specialize in building tailored solutions to protect organizations against emerging threats.
 With expertise in Azure Sentinel and Microsoft XDR, I craft custom detection rules and queries that turn complex business needs into actionable security measures.
 My proactive approach ensures the continual refinement of detection methods to stay ahead of evolving trends.

 #### With a career spanning technical support to advanced security engineering, I bring a deep understanding of IT systems, threat detection, and response strategies.
-I thrive on analyzing security incidents, develope detection rules, and integrating diverse data sources to enrich alert intelligence.
+I thrive on analyzing security incidents, develop detection rules, and integrating diverse data sources to enrich alert intelligence.

 #### Outside of work, I’m dedicated to advancing my skills through hands-on projects in my home lab, exploring SIEM and threat intelligence tools.
 Continuous learning drives me, with ongoing training in threat intelligence, detection engineering, log management, network exploitation to refine my craft.
 Learning platforms like TryHackMe has helped me advance my career.